KejPi/AbracaDABra/README.md

 </p>

 The TII Decoder view shows an interactive map provided by [OpenStreetMap](https://www.openstreetmap.org/copyright), a table of detected transmitter codes and ensemble information.
 The blue dot shows the location configured in Settings or current receiver location when real-time GPS position is available.
-By default the table shows the TII code (Main-Sub), the relative transmitter level, and distance and azimuth if the position of the transmitter is known.
+By default, the table shows the TII code (Main-Sub), the relative transmitter level, and distance and azimuth if the position of the transmitter is known.
 The columns can be modified from settings.
 The table can be sorted by any column by clicking on its header, by default it is sorted by Level so that the strongest transmitter is on top.
 To see details of a particular transmitter, you can either select it by clicking on the row in the table or you can click on the position bubble in the map.
 Transmitter details are shown above the map in bottom right corner like in the screenshot above.
 It is also possible to record a CSV log with received codes using the "recording dot" button in the bottom left corner of the view.
 Logs are stored in `tii` directory under [data storage](#data-storage) folder.

 ## Scanning tool

 AbracaDABra offers the possibility to run an unattended DAB band scan and to store all received transmitters.
 This is an advanced DX feature.
 [TII decoding](#tii-decoding) configuration is required for the tool to function correctly.

 <p align="center" width="100%">
     <img width="1029" height="998" alt="Scanning tool" src="https://github.com/user-attachments/assets/4b863271-a836-4c30-a80f-ce8a6768131f" />
 </p>

 The scanning tool can be configured to run in one of 3 different modes:

-* Fast - fast scanning but weak transmitters might not be detected (about 4 seconds per ensemble)
+* Fast - fast scanning, but weak transmitters might not be detected (about 4 seconds per ensemble)
 * Normal (this is the default mode) - the best compromise between scanning speed and TII decoding performance (about 8 seconds per ensemble)
 * Precise - the best TII decoding performance but it is quite slow (about 16 seconds per ensemble).
 The ensemble configuration is also recorded in this mode.

 The number of scan cycles can be configured.
 One scan cycle means scanning all selected channels once.
 You can let the Scanning tool run "forever" by setting number of cycles to be infinite (value 0).

-By default all the channels in band III are scanned (5A-13F, 38 channels in total) but you can only scan some channels using the "Select channels" option.
+By default, all the channels in band III are scanned (5A-13F, 38 channels in total) but you can only scan some channels using the "Select channels" option.

 The scanning results are displayed in the table and as red circles on the map.
 The blue circle is the location specified in the TII settings.
 You can select any row in the table by clicking on it and the corresponding transmitter is shown as a bubble on the map with detailed information shown in the bottom right corner (see screenshot above).
 It also works the other way around by clicking the red circle on the map.
 Selection of multiple rows is also supported.
 In this case the corresponding dots are shown on the map but no details about the transmitters are available.
 The table can be sorted by any column by clicking on its header.
 It is possible to display the ensemble structure by double clicking on the row or from the context menu shown with a right mouse click (Precise mode only).